 Scrub hare droppings for determining wind direction

-My personal favorite however is a different one.
-Its Scrub hare (Lepus saxatilis) poo.
+My personal favorite, however, is a different one.
+Its Scrub hare (Lepus saxatilis) feces.
 These scrub hare droppings are omnipresent in African savannah areas.
 And they do not care about geology or hardness of the ground surface or whatever – they are just there.
 Scrub hares have the nice (for us) habit of feeding on their droppings when freshly deposited.
-Biologists call it ‘coprophagy’ and it serves to keep as many vitamins, minerals, and enzymes as possible back in the hare’s body.
-Due to this double-chewing behavior, however, scrub hare droppings contain exceptionally fine particles.
-Taking up a scrub hare dropping and crumbling it in the air will give a highly visible and sensitive indication of wind direction.
+Biologists call it ‘coprophagy’, which keeps as many vitamins, minerals, and enzymes as possible back in the hare’s body.

 Lessons learned from determining wind direction in nature:

-• When hunting or trailing in African savannah wilderness areas, someone must be constantly aware of wind direction.
+- When hunting or trailing in African savannah wilderness areas, someone must be constantly aware of wind direction.

-• Checking wind direction on open skin (face, wetted finger) is often too insensitive.
+- Checking wind direction on open skin (face, wetted finger) is often too insensitive.

-• Better methods are opening flames of lighters, and ash bags, or throwing sand into the air.
+- Better methods are opening flames of lighters and ash bags or throwing sand into the air.

-• The best method however is crumbling scrub hare droppings for checking wind direction.
+- The best method, however, is crumbling scrub hare droppings for checking wind direction.